 - PTE Academic - 50 (minimum of 36 in each band)

 - Cambridge English test (C1 Advanced and B2 First) - 169

 Likely Job Outcome

-Fashion designers and fashion design support, product developers, patternmakers, graders, fashion magazine assistants.
+Fashion designer, junior designer, fashion design support, product developer, patternmaker, grader, fashion magazine assistant, stylist.

 Teaching Methods and Assessment

 - Industry simulated workplaces: To practice professional skills, the Fashion studio is equipped with industry relevant equipment, machinery and software.

 - Class activities reflect a functioning design studio, with tasks completed as if working as a professional for a fashion company.

 - Industry Exposure: Enriching opportunities for the students at CIT arise out of international study-tours, simulated work environments, industry guest lectures and industry relevant design briefs